We Have A Lot Of Questions About Ikea's Bisexual Couch

 just finished assembling the ikea straight man's couch pic.twitter.com/V3uvwOkOXx— staid (@staidindoors) June 29, 2021

+In a statement to Refinery29, IKEA Canada said: "This year, we knew we wanted to do something that highlighted the diversity within the 2SLGBTQ+ community to provide more space for identities who may not receive the same level of attention during Pride, especially during COVID-19.
+In collaboration with our creative agency, we wanted to create a platform to celebrate all these different identities in a way that only IKEA could – through loveseats representing the many different Pride flags."

+When asked specifically about the bisexual inspired loveseat, Claudia Mayne, Director, Marketing Communications, IKEA Canada, wrote, "The Bisexual Love Seat is inspired by Brian's story and a poem he wrote when he was 15 years old...
+We've received tremendous response to the collection of custom Love Seats to date and appreciate the dialogue and discussion each has created as a platform for sharing stories from across the 2SLGBTQ+ community.”

-Alright, everyone, say it with me: The bisexual couch can't hurt you.
+While the intentions here are great, just please keep reminding yourself: The bisexual couch can't hurt you.

-Refinery29 reached out to Ikea for comment.
-We will update this story as we know more.